-The proposed design provides a grade-separated crossing below Bank Street, adjacent to the abutment along the eastern shore of the Rideau River, greatly increasing pedestrian and cyclist safety.
-The proposed design also minimizes the impact to the Rideau River and the surrounding embankment.
+The construction of a grade-separated crossing below Bank Street, adjacent to the abutment along the eastern shore of the Rideau River, has greatly increased pedestrian and cyclist safety.
+The design also minimized the impact to the Rideau River and the surrounding embankment.

 - Three-metre-wide concrete multi-use pathway below the two-year high-water mark

 - Three-metre-wide asphalt multi-use pathway above the two-year high-water mark

 - New tie-in points to the existing multi-use pathway on Riverside Drive

 - Concrete block retaining walls with limestone face texture

 - Pedestrian handrail along the full length of the retaining wall

 As the Rideau River is prone to periodic flooding, the grade-separated pathway will, on occasion, need to be closed temporarily.
 During such flooding events, cyclists and pedestrians will be able to approach Bank Street via the multi-use pathway and cross at the signalized intersection.